spiral/docs/storage/servers.md

 ];
 ```

-Rackspace buckets requires us to define region bucket located in (Rackspace has limited abilities of copying files from buckets located in different regions), example
+Rackspace buckets requires us to define region bucket located in (Rackspace has limited abilities of copying files from buckets located in different regions), example:

 ```php
 'rackspace' => [